R. Gerald McMurtry Memorial Lecture Series:

 The Institute will focus considerable attention on the development and improvement of instruction and administration at all levels of public education.
 The objective is to provide continuing education for professional practitioners in leadership roles throughout a modern integrated society.
 Seminars and workshops will be organized and conducted at appropriate times to communicate and share ideas in a collegial atmosphere.

 The Institute will post on its website current opportunities and information related to its mission of increasing public awareness of Abraham Lincoln and his legacy of leadership.
 Significant publications and research findings will be reviewed and made available to the public.
 The board of advisors selects and appoints the Lincoln Scholars from a variety of academic disciplines.
-The Lincoln Scholars will encourage collaborative research and study that informs the overall research experience.
+The Research Fellows will encourage collaborative research and study that informs the overall research experience.

 As funding becomes available fellowships and research stipends will be provided for graduate and postdoctoral researchers.
 The Institute expects to receive financial support from a number of foundations and agencies dedicated to the continued development and enrichment of the human experience by actively engaging the arts and humanities.